eQuery/eQuery/README.md

 Building to a different directory
 ---------------------------------

-If you want to build jQuery to a directory that is different from the default location:
+If you want to build eQuery to a directory that is different from the default location:

 ```bash
 grunt && grunt dist:/path/to/special/location/